Welcome, and thank you for choosing to work with our talented undergraduates!

 Latin honors are included on the diploma and as part of the graduation data in the Degrees, Certificates and Licensure section of the transcript (only available after degrees are posted).

 It’s a good idea to do so.
 Unlike many universities, who award Latin honors to undergraduates based solely on GPA, the College of Arts and Sciences at the University of Colorado Boulder requires the successful writing and defense of an honors thesis in order to earn Latin honors.
-As our thesis process is one of the most rigorous in the nation, students who complete this process - typically between four to seven percent of each graduating class - have chosen to go above and beyond many of their peers not only at CU-Boulder but nationwide.
+As our thesis process is one of the most rigorous in the nation, students who complete this process - an average of 8% of the A&S graduating class each year - have chosen to go above and beyond many of their peers not only at CU Boulder but nationwide.
 That process and how the student navigated it are well worth talking about.